university-of-york/uoy-design-patterns/src/pages/223-figures.md

 #### Banner figures

 Banner figures act a little differently than normal figures.
 The height of the image is based on the content in the caption (where CSS transforms are supported, ie not &lt;IE8).
 The width of the caption is a third at large sizes, 50% at medium and 100% on small screens.
+On small screens the caption moves to be below the image.
 Banner captions can be positioned _left_ or _right_.

 <script>
 component("figure", { "type":"banner", "image": "http://lorempixel.com/1200/600/people/1", "caption":"<h3>Here's some content</h3>\n<p>Here is some caption content.
 The height of the banner will fit to the content size.</p>\n<a class=\"c-btn c-btn--medium c-btn--block c-btn--primary\" href=\"#\">Click here for more</a></div>", "position": "left"});